Tucker Tensor Train Taylor Series: Preliminaries

-\paragraph{Scalar and vector valued multilinear functions} Scalar and vector valued multilinear functions are closely related and can be converted into one another.
+\paragraph{Scalar- and vector-valued multilinear functions} Scalar- and vector-valued multilinear functions are closely related and can be converted into one another.
 A scalar-valued multilinear function $A:X_1 \times \dots \times X_k \times Z \to \mathbb{R}$ corresponds to the vector-valued multilinear function